Psychedelic/DIP721/spec.md

 mint : (principal, nat, vec record { text; GenericValue }) -> (variant { Ok : nat; Err : NftError });
 ```

+An example on how to mint a single nft is provided in the [mint-example.md](./docs/mint-example.md)

 ---

 ### 🔥 Burn Interface